Keystone Resort: 2000s to 2020s

-2020s

-In 2021, Keystone completed the upgrade of the Peru Express lift, replacing it with a high-speed 6-passenger chair.
+In 2021, Keystone completed the upgrade of the Peru Express lift, replacing it with a high speed 6-passenger chair.
 Part of this project also included removing the Argentine Chair, which was an original lift from the resort.

-In 2022, Keystone will be expanding its lift-serviced terrain into Bergman Bowl, including a new chairlift, new trails, new snowmaking and a ~6000sqft expansion of the Outpost Restaurant.
-While this area of the resort is currently open for hike-to accessed skiing and riding, this project unlocks access for novice and intermediate guests and provides expanded entry to expert terrain in Independence and Erickson Bowls.
+In 2022, Keystone expanded its lift-serviced terrain into the Bergman Bowl, including a new chairlift, new trails, new snowmaking and a ~6000 sq ft expansion of the Outpost Restaurant.